elsabbagh-n/AutoReactSelfOpt_HFNMR/README.md

   (vi) 1D 1H NMR spectra with a WET block for solvent suppression were acquired at high and low-field on the same reaction sample in an NMR tube.

 ### (i) NMR profile of the prepared stock solutions:
-The subfolder _dataset with the same title contains:
+The subfolder in _dataset with the same title contains:

     Experiments	  #5	stock solution of the limiting reagent	(S1)
 		          #7	stock solution of the excess reagent	(S2)